 - One Page Rules' Grimdark Future is a cheaper alternative to Warhammer 40k, taking only 60-90 minutes for 30-50 models and 1-2 players.

-- Tabletop Simulator is an even cheaper alternative way to play.
+- Tabletop Simulator is an even cheaper alternative way to play if you don't count the time getting the outdated mods to work.

 - Dune II, UFO: Enemy Unknown aka X-COM: UFO Defense, and XCOM: Enemy Unknown have relatively no barrier to entry and are excellent, albeit the first lacks batch selection.